NSP II Certified Nurse Educator® (CNE) Workshops

-The #6 CNE Workshop (for nominated nurse faculty only) led by Dr. Diane Billings (see bio below) is an intensive, comprehensive review of the major content areas of the test blueprint.
+The CNE® Workshop (for nominated nurse faculty only) led by Dr. Diane Billings (see bio below) is an intensive, comprehensive review of the major content areas of the test blueprint.
 It is designed to help potential candidates assess their level of readiness and identify practice domains where further study may be needed.
-The workshop will be held held on Friday February 21, 2020, 8:30 AM - 4:30 PM, @ Charles I. Ecker Business Training Center, 6751 Columbia Gateway Drive, Columbia, MD 21046.
+The CNE® #16 is planned for Wednesday, January 31, 2024, 8:30 am - 4:00 pm.
+A completed CNE® Nomination Form must be signed by the nominating Dean or Director and after submitted, a virtual meeting invite will be sent.
+The link cannot be forwarded to anyone else. *There are no CEUs associated with this Workshop and the Workshop will not be recorded.

 This workshop addresses the following: Certification for Nurse Educators©